adamtric/group_project/README.md

 Machine Learning -
 Present provisional machine learning model that accomplishes the following:
-- Model will take in multiple points of historical financial data (2018-2021) and output a classification of of how productive each organization was over the past few years
+- Unsupervised Model will take in multiple points of historical financial data (2018-2021) and output a classification of of how productive each organization was over the past few years
 - Model will also utilize company size, and whether they offered remote work during these time frames
 - Financial info will include Net Income, Total Revenue, Total Operating Expenses, Gross Profit, and Operating Income